KuboG/RecruitmentTask/README.md

 ```

 # For developers
-To continue developing this application some following software and dependencies have to be installed.
+To continue developing this application, the following software packages and dependencies have to be installed.
 Please follow the steps in the [Installation](https://github.com/KuboG/RecruitmentTask/tree/develop_JG#installation) chapter.
 There are also some additional commands to prepare your system.

 ## System preparation
-Use this if you want to run docker commands without sudo: [setup_user_groups.sh](https://github.com/KuboG/RecruitmentTask/blob/master/set_user_group.sh)
+Use this command if you want to run docker commands without sudo: [setup_user_groups.sh](https://github.com/KuboG/RecruitmentTask/blob/master/set_user_group.sh)
 ``` bash
 bash setup_user_groups.sh # this adds the currently logged user to the docker group
 ```